Compact crossover SUV: United States

 The first compact crossover was the 1980 AMC Eagle that was based on the compact-sized Concord line.
-Its four-wheel drive system was an almost unheard-of feature on regular passenger cars at the time and it came with full-time all-wheel drive, automatic transmission, power steering, power front disk brakes standard as well as numerous convenience and comfort options.
+Its four-wheel drive system was an almost unheard-of feature on regular passenger cars at the time and it came with full-time all-wheel drive, automatic transmission, power steering, power-assisted front disc brakes standard as well as numerous convenience and comfort options.
 Later models included the 1994 Toyota RAV4, 1995 Honda CR-V, 1997 Subaru Forester, 2000 Nissan X-Trail, 2000 Mazda Tribute, and the 2001 Ford Escape.

 Between 2005 and 2010, the market share of compact crossovers in the US increased from 6 percent to 11.2 percent.

-In 2014, for the first time ever, sales of compact crossovers outpaced mid-size sedans in the United States.
+In 2014, for the first time, sales of compact crossovers outpaced mid-size sedans in the United States.